 In the Settings menu on the bar on the top of the page, click Wireless to see the wireless configuration options.
 To configure the router's guest zone, click the Guest Zone link.
-Refer to Guest Zone on page 11 for details.
+Refer to page 50 for details.
 Click Advanced Settings... to expand the list and see all of the options.
 The following options apply to both the 2.4 GHz and the 5 GHz wireless frequency bands: